Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 As a software development framework, GitOps has three main parts to its workflow, including infrastructure as code, merge requests, and CI/CD pipelines.

+1. <mark style="background: #BABD00;">Infrastructure as Code (IaC)</mark>
+2. <mark style="background: #BABD00;">Merge Requests (MR)</mark>
+3. <mark style="background: #BABD00;">Continuous Integration and Continuous Deployment (CI/CD)</mark>

 ### <mark style="background: #BABD00;">1.
 Infrastructure as code (IaC)</mark>

 [IaC Link](https://about.gitlab.com/topics/gitops/gitops-workflow/#-infrastructure-as-code-iac)

 The first step in a GitOps workflow is defining all [infrastructure as code](https://about.gitlab.com/topics/gitops/infrastructure-as-code/).
 IaC automates the IT infrastructure provisioning by using configuration files.

 IaC is a DevOps practice that supports teams to version infrastructure to improve consistency across machines to reduce deployment friction.

 Infrastructure code undergoes a similar process as application code with touchpoints in continuous integration, version control, testing, and continuous deployment.

 Automation leads to more [efficient](https://about.gitlab.com/blog/2020/04/17/why-gitops-should-be-workflow-of-choice/) development, increased consistency, and [faster](https://about.gitlab.com/blog/2021/02/24/production-grade-infra-devsecops-with-five-minute-production/) time to market.

 Managing [infrastructure](https://about.gitlab.com/blog/2020/11/09/lessons-in-iteration-from-new-infrastructure-team/) has traditionally been a manual process involving large teams maintaining physical servers.
 Each machine often has its own configuration, leading to snowflake environments.

 With infrastructure as code, teams have increased visibility, consistency, stability, and scalability.

 ### <mark style="background: #BABD00;">2.
 Merge requests (MRs)</mark>

 [MRs Link](https://about.gitlab.com/topics/gitops/gitops-workflow/#-merge-requests-mrs)

 Declarative tools, such as Kubernetes, enable config files to be [version controlled](https://about.gitlab.com/blog/2020/11/12/migrating-your-version-control-to-git/) by Git, an open source version control system that tracks code changes.

 Using a Git repository as the single source of truth for infrastructure definitions, GitOps benefits from a robust audit trail.

 The second aspect of GitOps workflows involve merge requests, which serve as the [change function](https://about.gitlab.com/blog/2020/10/13/merge-request-reviewers/) for infrastructure updates.

 Teams collaborate in merge requests through [code reviews](https://about.gitlab.com/blog/2021/01/25/mr-reviews-with-vs-code/), comments, and suggestions.
 A merge commits to the [main](https://about.gitlab.com/blog/2021/03/10/new-git-default-branch-name/) branch and acts as an audit log.

 Built-in rollback features enable teams to revert to a desired state and explore innovative ways to approach difficult challenges.
 Merge requests facilitate experimentation and provide a safe way for team members to receive fast [feedback](https://about.gitlab.com/blog/2021/03/18/iteration-and-code-review/) from their peers and subject matter experts.

 ### <mark style="background: #BABD00;">3.
 Continuous integration and continuous deployment (CI/CD)</mark>

 [CI/CDL ink](https://about.gitlab.com/topics/gitops/gitops-workflow/#-continuous-integration-and-continuous-deployment-cicd)

 GitOps automates infrastructure management using a Git workflow with [effective](https://about.gitlab.com/blog/2020/07/29/effective-ci-cd-pipelines/) continuous integration and continuous deployment.

 After code is merged to the main branch, the CI/CD pipeline initiates the [change](https://about.gitlab.com/blog/2021/02/22/pipeline-editor-overview/) in the environment.

 Manual changes and human error can cause configuration drift and snowflake environments, but GitOps automation and continuous deployment overwrites them so the environment always [deploys](https://about.gitlab.com/blog/2021/02/05/ci-deployment-and-environments/) a consistent desired state.

 # <mark style="background: #BABD00;">The 3 Core principles of ZeroTrust</mark>